veekooFIN/GigatronTTL/old/README.md

 Extended version of gfx julia uses floating point and takes 3 hours to draw the screen.
 With latest compiler might be even faster.

 Ascii mandelbrot uses floating point and takes 3 minutes to draw the screen.
-With latest compiler might be even faster.
+With latest compiler 1 min 38 sec.

 Ascii julia uses floating point and takes 3 minutes to draw the screen.
-With latest compiler might be even faster.
+With latest compiler 1 min 35 sec.

+Ascii burning ship uses floating point and takes x minutes to draw the screen.
+With latest compiler 1 min 35 sec.

 ---------------------------------------------------------------------------------------------------------------
 Some tips in devenv101.txt